What Is Feline Upper Respiratory Infection?

 - Minimize stress.

 - Keep your cat up to date on vaccines as recommended by your vet.
-Vaccines for upper respiratory disease in cats may not actually prevent infection, but they help lessen the severity of the disease in some cases.
+Vaccines for upper respiratory disease in cats may not prevent infection, but they can make one less severe.

 - Regular veterinary exams and preventive care can help catch and treat problems early.
 A cat’s best defense against upper respiratory infection is a healthy immune system.

-- Practice good hygiene and wash your hands thoroughly when handling multiple cats.
+- Wash your hands thoroughly when handling multiple cats and consider changing clothes..